Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 Punta Sur Eco State Park in Cozumel Mexico

-Now, plenty of shore excursions are available to book through the cruise ship, but we normally like to do independent excursions.
+Plenty of shore excursions are available to book through the cruise ship, but we normally like to do independent excursions.
 That is our personal choice.

 What to Do in Cozumel, Mexico